 Being Black in Russia

-Most African Americans who came to Russia seeking a better life, desperate to flee the hardships in America at the time, were skilled foreign laborers and professionals.
-They were engineers, educators, entertainers, journalists, and lawyers.
-The actor-activist Paul Robeson and poet Langston Hughes were among those travelers captivated by communism.
-The Soviets gave African Americans the red-carpet treatment, including fat paychecks, subsidized housing, and free vacations.
-The experience of African Americans who settled in Russia was overwhelmingly positive.
-In turn, they made valuable contributions to Soviet society.
-“They had an impact disproportionate to their numbers because the Soviet leadership was trying to use them as a symbol of what they were trying to build.
+Most African Americans who moved to Russia seeking a better life—desperate to flee the hardships of Jim Crow-era America—were skilled professionals and laborers.
+The group included engineers, educators, entertainers, journalists, and lawyers.
+Figures like actor-activist Paul Robeson and poet Langston Hughes were among the travelers captivated by the communist promise.
+In an effort to showcase their system, the Soviets gave African Americans the "red-carpet treatment," including high paychecks, subsidized housing, and free vacations.
+For many who settled there, the experience was overwhelmingly positive.
+In turn, these immigrants made valuable contributions to Soviet society.
+“They had an impact disproportionate to their numbers,” Tynes-Mensah explained, “because the Soviet leadership was trying to use them as a symbol of the society they were trying to build.”

 Comments